-As the Jewish people began to return to the Land of Israel in the late 1800’s, establishing farms and moshavot (agricultural settlements), the question of letting fields lie fallow during the sabbatical year became — for the first time in many centuries — a burning issue.
-With the approach of the sabbatical year in 1889, the Jewish settlers turned to the rabbinate to issue a hetter (permit) to allow them to continue working their lands during the seventh year, so that the young and fragile agricultural settlements would not collapse.
+As the Jewish people began to return to the Land of Israel in the late 1800s, establishing farms and agricultural settlements, the question of letting fields lie fallow during the sabbatical year became — for the first time in many centuries — a burning issue.
+With the approach of the sabbatical year of 1889, the Jewish settlers turned to the rabbinate to issue a hetter (permit) to allow them to continue working their lands during the seventh year, so that the young and fragile agricultural settlements would not collapse.

-In response, three respected scholars met in Vilna and designed a hetter mechirah, based on temporarily selling the land to a non-Jew over the sabbatical year.
-The hetter was approved by Rabbi Yitzchak Elchanan Spector, chief rabbi of Kovno and the pre-eminent Halachic authority of the time.
+Three respected scholars met in Vilna and designed a hetter mechirah, temporarily selling the land to a non-Jew over the sabbatical year.
+The hetter was approved by Rabbi Yitzchak Elchanan Spector, chief rabbi of Kovno and the pre-eminent Halachic authority of the generation.

-During the sabbatical years of 1889, 1896, and 1903, many of the new settlements utilized the hetter.
+During the following sabbatical years of 1889, 1896, and 1903, many of the new settlements utilized the hetter.
 However, a number of highly respected scholars vociferously opposed the leniency.
-Among the opponents were the Beit HaLevy (Rabbi Yosef Dov Soloveitchik), the Netziv (Rabbi Naftali Zvi Yehuda Berlin), and Rabbi Samson Raphael Hirsch.
+Among the opponents were Rabbi Yosef Dov Soloveitchik, the Netziv (Rabbi Naftali Zvi Yehuda Berlin), and Rabbi Samson Raphael Hirsch.

 In 1904, Rav Kook arrived in Eretz Yisrael, serving as chief rabbi of Jaffa and the surrounding moshavot.
 Leading up to the sabbatical year of 1910, Rav Kook took a forceful position defending the hetter mechirah.
 He penned a treatise entitled Shabbat Ha'Aretz which explained the legal reasoning behind the permit, along with a discussion of the laws for the sabbatical year.

-While still in Russia, Rav Kook and his father-in-law, Rabbi Eliyahu David Rabinowitz-Teomim (known as the Aderet, rabbi of Ponevez and later chief rabbi of Jerusalem), discussed the issue at length.
+While still in Latvia, Rav Kook and his father-in-law, Rabbi Eliyahu David Rabinowitz-Teomim (the “Aderet”, rabbi of Ponevezh and later chief rabbi of Jerusalem), discussed the issue at length.
 In his letters, Rav Kook admits that at that time they both opposed the hetter.

 Seeing first-hand the precarious state of agricultural settlements was a critical factor in changing Rav Kook’s mind.
-He understood that observing the sabbatical year fully could endanger lives and would likely bring about the collapse of the new settlements.
+He understood that full observance of the sabbatical year could endanger lives and would likely bring about the collapse of the new settlements.